-- (c) Promotion of Social Development (e.g. Gender Perspective, Countermeasures for Infectious Diseases Such as HIV/AIDS, Participatory Development, Consideration of the Disabled etc.) It is planned to include the implementation of HIV/AIDS countermeasures for construction workers in the tendering documents in the project, and thus have contractors implement HIV/AIDS countermeasures in cooperation with NGOs. - (7) Other Important Issues
+(c) Promotion of Social Development (e.g. Gender Perspective, Countermeasures for

+Infectious Diseases Such as HIV/AIDS, Participatory Development, Consideration of the Disabled etc.)

+It is planned to include the implementation of HIV/AIDS countermeasures for construction workers in the tendering documents in the project, and for construction companies to implement HIV/AIDS countermeasures in cooperation with NGOs.

+(7) Other Important Issues